Darker Circles

 Darker Circles is a 2010 album by Canadian alt-country group The Sadies.
 It was released on April 27, 2010, on Yep Roc Records.

 The album was a shortlisted nominee for the 2010 Polaris Music Prize.

-"Darker Circles" won the top prize in Exclaim!
-Magazine's 2010 Folk & Country Year in Review.
+Darker Circles was named top album of the year in Exclaim! magazine's 2010 Folk & Country Year in Review.
 The album was praised for its richly detailed storytelling, "staying on top of the Sadies' progress over the past decade has been a wild ride.
 Aside from an endless string of collaborations, each album has edged closer to psychedelic country-rock perfection.
 The biggest obstacle has always been raising their songwriting game to the same level as their instrumental prowess, and that has finally been accomplished on Darker Circles."

 Track listing

 All tracks written by The Sadies except where noted.